Global Innovators’ Challenge FAQs

 Shortlisting – How does the shortlisting process work?

-Once applications are received on the 25th of April, a shortlisting process will take place.
-We will notify successful candidates by the 2nd of May.
-Six finalists will be chosen and will then have until the Sustainable Skies Conference on the 14th of May to prepare their pitch for presentation in front of a judging panel of industry experts in the final.
+Once applications are received, a shortlisting process will take place.
+We will notify successful candidates by the end of Feb.
+Up to seven finalists will be chosen and will then have until the Sustainable Skies World Summit to prepare their pitch for presentation in front of a judging panel of industry experts in the final.

-The final will be an in-person event, taking place at Farnborough at the Sustainable Skies Conference on the 14th of May 2025, although the ability to join remotely will be option.
+The final will be an in-person event, taking place at Farnborough at the Sustainable Skies World Summit.
+Although the ability to join remotely will be option, the quality of the WIFI may put you at a disadvantage.

-In the shortlisting stage, the focus will be on the method by which the proposal tackles achieving net zero emission by 2050.
+In the shortlisting stage, the focus will be on the method by which the proposal tackles achieving net zero emission by 2050 and how novel the idea is.
 In the final judging phase, more emphasis will be placed on the commercial viability of your idea.

 All applications will be judged anonymously with only the team name visible to the judging and shortlisting panels.
 This is to ensure all teams are judged on an equal level for the competition.